 4. Reaping 996 AF; Truneau

-Early afternoon, they arrive at the border of the forest, and see the small hamlet of Truneau, in the middle of a wide valley, and surrounded by several fields where farmers are engaged in work.
+In the early afternoon, the heroes arrive at the border of the forest, and see the small hamlet of Truneau.
+Truneau lies in the middle of a wide valley and is surrounded by several fields where farmers are engaged in work.

 The farmers acknowledge the presence of the heroes casually, but follow their chores rather unimpressed.
 A lazy, slightly drunken guard stands – better sits – post at the main gate of Trunau, which is a rahter heavily fortified hamlet.
 Old stone towers and walls guard the hamlet, rather in a state of decay, but newer wooden palisades show that the walls are not just for decoration.